damianhakert/damianhakert.github.io/source/aup/index.html.md

 - Monitoring or Crawling.
 Monitoring or crawling of a System that impairs or disrupts the System being monitored or crawled.
 - Denial of Service (DoS).
 Inundating a target with communications requests so the target either cannot respond to legitimate traffic or responds so slowly that it becomes ineffective.
 - Intentional Interference.
 Interfering with the proper functioning of any System, including any deliberate attempt to overload a system by mail bombing, news bombing, broadcast attacks, or flooding techniques.
-- Operation of Certain Network Services.
+- Abuse of Certain Network Services.
 Operating network services like open proxies, open mail relays, or open recursive domain name servers.
+Using Services for bitcoin mining.
 - Avoiding System Restrictions.
-Using manual or electronic means to avoid any use limitations placed on a System, such as access and storage restrictions.
+Using manual or electronic means to avoid any use limitations placed on a System, such as access restrictions, storage restrictions, and blocking internal monitoring.

 ### No E-Mail or Other Message Abuse